RyanJarv/cdn-proxy/README.md

 A tool that can be used by web app pentesters to create a copy of the targeted website with CDN and WAF restrictions disabled.

+Note: If you find this project useful or would like it improved and want to sponsor development ping me at me@ryanjarv.sh.
+Currently I'm considering considering supporting other services besides CDN's in a similar way, so if you have anything you would like to see get added here let me know.

 ## Table of Contents

 - [Overview](#overview)